A BIT OF HISTORY

 Ellen Ashton Francisco is director, instigator, and moving force for Chamber Music Weekend.
 She received her Master’s Degree in viola performance with a chamber music emphasis from Longy School of Music in Cambridge, Massachusetts.
 While there, she studied with Raphael Hillyer, founding member of the Julliard String Quartet.
 Ellen’s dream of inviting lots of friends for a long weekend of playing chamber music developed, in 1998, into the first Chamber Music Weekend.
-In the 25 years since, her realization of this dream has benefited hundreds of players.
+In the 26 years since then, her realization of this dream has benefited hundreds of players.
 Ellen currently teaches violin,viola, and chamber music at Southern Adventist University and in the surrounding community.

 Jeremy Francisco, conductor of Chamber Music Weekend’s chamber orchestra, holds a Master’s Degree in orchestral conducting from Belmont University in Nashville, where he was privileged to study with conductor Karen Deal.
 He has also done extensive post-graduate studies in conducting at the University of Northern Colorado.
 Jeremy is a fine clarinetist and enjoys playing recorder with CMW groups.
 He is also conductor of the East Tennessee Symphony Orchestra, conductor of SoundPoint Strings youth orchestra, and is recording engineer for the Chattanooga Symphony.
-Their son Nathan, who plays both cello and organ, is a cello student at Bard College in New York.
+Their son Nathan, who plays both cello and organ, is a cello student at The Julliard School in New York.

 Dr. J. Bruce Ashton, assistant director of Chamber Music Weekend, is a pianist, composer, and professor emeritus, retired from teaching music at Southern Adventist University.
 He holds degrees in piano performance from Capital University (Ohio), American Conservatory of Music (Chicago), and the College-Conservatory of Music at the University of Cincinnati.
 Although officially retired, he continues to teach on a part-time basis, as well as compose music, and conduct a local 30 voice choir.
 A viola player as well as pianist, he has been involved in chamber music all his life, either playing, coaching, or making the many details of CMW work.
 His compositions can be seen and heard at www.jbruceashton.com.